 Yes, guinea pigs are ticklish but just like humans, some guinea pigs are ticklish while others are not.
 Guinea pigs have certain areas where they like being handled.
 Some spots provide them with genuine joy and relaxation, while other spots can be rather ticklish.
 No two guinea pigs are identical so its best to experiment a little to see which body areas are safe for tickling.

-Do Guinea Pigs Love to be Petted?
+Do Guinea Pigs Love to Be Petted or Tickled?

-A guinea pig will need some time to adapt to a new home, new environment, and the new owner – you.
-When you buy a guinea pig, you should definitely spend some time with it to create a bond between you to but you should also restrain from petting.
-If you do everything as you should, your guinea pig will begin to trust you and you’ll be able to pet it whenever you want.
+A guinea pig will need some time to adapt to a new home, new environment, and the owner.
+When you buy a guinea pig, you should definitely spend some time with it to create a bond between you two but you should also restrain from petting it.
+At that point, do not even think about tickling it.

 How to Pet a Guinea Pig?

-Even though a guinea pig isn’t ticklish, it can still show signs of discomfort and dislike the way you pet it.
-The first thing to do before you pet it is to make sure that you’re gentle enough.
-Guinea pigs aren’t some big dogs that could bite off your hand but the gentle animals that require patience and tenderness.
+If not petted properly, guinea pigs can show signs of discomfort and dislike.
+The first thing to do before you pet them is to make sure that you’re gentle enough.
+Guinea pigs aren’t some big dogs that could bite off your hand but gentle animals that require patience and tenderness.

-Now, Where Should You Pet Your Guinea Pig?
+Where Should You Pet Your Guinea Pig?

-Most of the time, you won’t even need to stop petting as your guinea pig will move away from you.
+Most of the time, you won’t even need to stop petting it as your guinea pig will move away from you on its own.
 That’s a signal that the petting should stop.

-Before you rush to your pig to pet it.
+- You don’t know how to pet properly.
+If you aren’t gentle, a guinea pig will reject you every time you try to pet it.
 Never force a guinea pig into petting if it doesn’t want it.
-Let your pig approach you and then touch it gently.
+Let your guinea pig approach you and then touch it gently.
 While this sounds hard, in reality, it really isn’t.

-If a guinea pig doesn’t react negatively, voila!
-You got it!
+- You can bribe your guinea pig foods into petting.
+While it eats, approach slowly and pet it gently.
 Over time, it will start to associate the feeding time with you.
 You can use that time to pet it and enjoy your gentle moments with it.